dparksports/creating-optical-computer/README.md

 - Depends on the funding.

 8. How many people do we need?
 - After first constructing the first POC, we will need to scale it for mass production.
-For that, we will need help of other people to mass produce it and distribute it.
+For that, we will need help of other people.

 9. Will you patent it?
 - Yes